 “The University of Connecticut Murine Behavioral Neurogenetics Facility is available to faculty and PIs on a Fee-for-services basis.
-The MBNF can perform a range of motor, social, cognitive, anxiety-based, and sensory tasks on mice — as determined by research needs.
-The MBNF Director (RHF) is a full professor of behavioral neuroscience with 20+ years experience in behavioral phenotyping of rodents.
-The MBNF Co-Director (JJL) has 20+ years experience in genetic engineering of rodent models.
-The facility is housed in approximately 850 square feet of research space in Bousfield, contiguous to the AALAC accredited Vivarium, and houses numerous paradigms, automated tasks, and audio/video recording facilities.
-The MBNF is staffed by a fulltime RA and student assistants.”
+The MBNF provides customized selection from a range of well-established motor, social, cognitive, anxiety-based, and sensory tasks for use in mice.
+The specific task battery and schedule for the current study were developed to tap behavioral domains associated with specific experimental manipulations, and to accommodate estimated effect sizes (power/minimum n per group).
+The MBNF Director (RHF) is a full professor of behavioral neuroscience with 30+ years experience in behavioral phenotyping of rodents.
+The facility is housed in approximately 1,500 square feet of IACUC-approved research space in the Bousfield building/Psychological Sciences (University of Connecticut, Storrs, CT), contiguous to the AALAC accredited Vivarium.
+The MBNF houses numerous paradigms, automated tasks, and audio/video recording facilities and is staffed by a fulltime RA and student assistants.”

 Fee Formula for Grant Budgets